allencubie/meta-actions/README.md

 ## Configuring the project

-meta-actions offers pre-configured machine templates, tested and ready to use:
+meta-actions offers pre-configured machine templates, tested and ready to use.

 **Cautions**: Default machine from template is cubieboard7.
 The following machines are supported,
 - cubieboard7
 - bubblegum96